 Conclusion

-IEEE 802 LMSC strongly supports the relaxation of the out-of-band (OOB) emissions of Very Low Power (VLP) RLAN devices operating in the band above 5945 MHz in the band below 5935 MHz to -37 dBm/MHz without any additional mitigation techniques.
-We respectfully request CEPT to consider our comments listed in this response.
+Based on the results presented in draft ECC Report 355 IEEE 802 LMSC strongly supports the relaxation of the out-of-band (OOB) emissions of Very Low Power (VLP) RLAN devices operating in the band above 5945 MHz in the band below 5935 MHz to -37 dBm/MHz without any additional mitigation techniques.
+We respectfully invite CEPT to consider our comments listed in this response.
 We hope that the regulation update will be enacted in a timely manner.

 Respectfully submitted